Raising a Voluntary Church Rate

 The information for each address that you need for council tax banding and rateable values are all in the public domain.
 We format it to fit labels (21 per page) addressing those for domestic properties to "The Occupier" and guess the most appropriate for each business - The Manager, The Office Manager, The Principal etc. Our Parish has a relatively small number of businesses (mostly shops) so we have a walk round noting the names so that it can be included on the label.
 When we print the labels the council tax band or rateable value are printed bottom right.

-We have the letters professionally printed, perforated and folded to fit a self-seal window envelope.
-They could be "mail-merged" in a word processing programme but we feel that a hand finished letter may make a greater impact .
+We have the letters professionally printed and folded to fit a self-seal window envelope.
+They could be "mail-merged" in a word processing programme but we feel that a hand finished form may make a greater impact .

 Working party 1.
 7 or 8 of us can stick the labels on the letters and fill in the amount in about 6 hours.
 We have just over 4000 properties.